 I’ve often been asked, “What exactly do you mean by Charlotte Mason Inspired?”
 I utterly love this question!

-There is so much to Charlotte Mason one could write a book on just one aspect of her education — actually, people have!
+There is so much to Charlotte Mason, you could write a book on just one aspect of her education — actually, people have!
 Charlotte Mason knew that education was not just merely learning things but was so much more!
 It was a life!

 Our core values come from Charlotte Mason’s view of education — we just put a little WP twist to it!